Last Updated on May 11, 2022

 While Disneyland Paris rarely asks for which military you serve (a few readers have said they only accept American ID, while others have been successful with Canadian, German, and British Military ID), it really depends on the agent you get at the gate.
 When in doubt, ask for a supervisor to clarify the policy.

 Disney Parks do sell entrance tickets as both separate and package deals.
 These deals differ throughout the year, and are based on country of origin, dates booked and dates requested.
 There is a lot of math involved in planning a Disney Vacation, ticket options are only the beginning.

 Just know that if you can think of it, there is a package for that.
 Even if it’s custom designed by one of the Cast Members themselves.
 Check out our handy guide to Disney tickets for more information.

-To each their own; sometimes you just don’t have the patience, time or experience to take care of everything… but there is something to be said for doing it yourself.
+To each their own; sometimes you just don’t have the patience, time, or experience to take care of everything… but there is something to be said for doing it yourself.
 Either way, an Agent should not be charging you for their service.
-They are paid on a commission bases from Disney themselves.
+They are paid on a commission basis by Disney.

 Fastpass doesn’t cost anything if you don’t want it to.

 I can’t tell you how many times I have heard this in the facebook groups, “how much does Fast pass cost?”
 Unlike Universal Studios in Orlando, Disneyland Paris – or any Disney property for that matter – does not charge for the basic Fast Pass option.

 We all get free fast passes with our reservations, but you can purchase more fast passes on top of your standard allocation.

 Each park has different ways of distributing fast passes and some can even be scheduled months in advance.
 Research your park, check out our Park Specific Guides, and plan accordingly.

 Walt Disney World only sells additional fast passes to those in Club tier reservations while Disneyland Paris will sell to anyone willing to pay, until they are sold out.